-Curley, a Democrat, was the representative for Massachusetts's 11th congressional district from 1943 to 1946.
+Curley was the representative for Massachusetts’s 11th congressional district and was a Democrat.
+He served from 1943 to 1946.

 From Apr 1911 to Aug 1946, Curley missed 191 of 736 roll call votes, which is 26.0%.
 This is much worse than the median of 4.4% among the lifetime records of representatives serving in Aug 1946.
 The chart below reports missed votes over time.

 The information on this page is originally sourced from a variety of materials, including:

 - @unitedstates/congress-legislators, a community project gathering congressional information